German power group offers strategic capacity reserve

 The bid by industry lobby BDEW was pre-emptive, to try and avoid state intervention, it said in a statement.

-Germany's 500-terawatt-hours-a-year power sector serves a highly industrialized economy which cannot function without stable electricity supply.
+Germany's 500-terawatt-hours-a-year power sector serves a highly industrialised economy which cannot function without stable electricity supply.

 "BDEW demands to give preference to a strategic reserve as an instrument, over rigid intervention planned by the authorities," it said.